 Edit: 12/13/2014 I just found out that hiking dave was sold and is no longer available for making amazing Perler Bead designs.
 The new owners have moved it to Hobby-family.dk.
 I haven’t gotten the chance to try it out, but I looked quickly at it.
-It’s not in English, but looks very similar to Hiking Dave.
-The only thing I can see different is I couldn’t find a way to edit the pattern.
+It looks very similar to Hiking Dave.
+The only thing I can see different is the way you edit the pattern.
 You can give it a try.
 I’ll get out there soon myself and try it and up date you on this post.
 I considered removing this post completely, but I wanted a place to keep you updated if you have this bookmarked.
 Let me know in the comments if you try this new site out.

 I’m in several Perler Bead Facebook groups.
 These groups are great for sharing, asking questions, and inspiration.

 The one question I see time and time again is: “Can someone make this image into a pattern for me?”